An Extensive Guide to the Colosseum Entrances in Rome

 Stern Gate

-Named after the architect who designed it, the Stern entrance is located on the opposite side of the main entrance.
-Please keep in mind that this entrance is only for groups, schools, or visitors accompanied by an accredited guide.
+Named after the architect who designed it, this entrance is only for groups, schools, or visitors accompanied by an accredited guide.
 Additionally, a guest's tickets must include access to the Underground Colosseum, Colosseum Arena, and the Belvedere.

 Entrance timings: The group entrance is open from 9:30 AM to 7:15 PM daily, with the last admission at 6 PM.
 The entrance is closed on 25 December and 1 January.